 Potential ordinary shares that have an anti-dilutive effect (i.e., those that increase earnings per share or decrease loss per share) are excluded from the calculation of diluted loss per share.
-For the year ended December 31, 2022, 2021 and 2020, the Company had no dilutive shares.
+For the year ended December 31, 2023, 2022 and 2021, the Company had no dilutive shares.

-16. Amount due from/(to) related parties
+17. Amount due from/(to) related parties

-The following is a list of the related parties with whom the Company conducted transactions for the year ended December 31, 2022, 2021 and 2020, and their relations with the Company:
+The following is a list of the related parties with whom the Company conducted transactions for the year ended December 31, 2023, 2022 and 2021, and their relations with the Company:

-Name of the related parties Relation with the Company Mr. Risheng Li Founder, chairman of board of director, chief executive officer Mr. Liedong Wang Senior executive officer Mr. Dahan Bao Senior executive officer

-December 31, 2021 December 31, 2022 US\$ US\$
+Name of the related parties Relation with the Company y Mr. Risheng Li Founder, chairman of board of director, chief executive officer Mr. Liedong Wang Senior executive officer Mr. Dahan Bao Senior executive officer Energy Science Artist Holding Limited Shareholder of the Company As of December 31, 2022 US\$ As of December 31, 2023 US\$ Amount due from related parties Mr. Risheng Li -